Agree to disagree

-To "agree to disagree" is to resolve a conflict (usually a debate or quarrel) in a manner whereby all parties tolerate accept the opposing positions.
+To "agree to disagree" is to resolve a conflict (usually a debate or quarrel) by having all parties tolerating but not accepting the opposing positions.
 It generally occurs when all sides recognize that further conflict would be unnecessary, ineffective or otherwise undesirable.
-They may also remain on amicable terms while continuing to disagree about the unresolved issues.

 Origin

-The phrase "agree to disagree" appeared in print in its modern meaning in 1770 when, at the death of George Whitefield, John Wesley wrote a memorial sermon which acknowledged but downplayed the two men's doctrinal differences:
+In 1770, the phrase "agree to disagree" appeared in print in its modern meaning when, at the death of George Whitefield, John Wesley wrote a memorial sermon which acknowledged but downplayed the two men's doctrinal differences:

-Wesley enclosed the phrase in quotation marks, and in a subsequent letter to his brother Charles, attributed it to Whitefield (presumably George Whitefield): "If you agree with me, well: if not, we can, as Mr. Whitefield used to say, agree to disagree."
+In a subsequent letter to his brother Charles, Wesley attributed it to Whitefield (presumably George Whitefield): "If you agree with me, well: if not, we can, as Mr. Whitefield used to say, agree to disagree."
 Whitefield had used it in a letter as early as June 29, 1750.

-The phrase is most aptly applied to those things of "a less essential nature" since an “agreement” to disagree cannot readily by found with regard to those issues of mutually recognized importance; in such an instance, the phrase "agree that we disagree" is more diplomatically and linguistically appropriate.

-Though Whitefield and Wesley appear to have popularized the expression in its usual meaning, it had appeared in print much earlier (1608) in a work by James Anderton, writing under the name of John Brereley, Priest.
-His usage lacks the later implication of tolerance of differing beliefs, though.
+Though Whitefield and Wesley appear to have popularized the expression in its usual meaning, it had appeared in print much earlier (1608) in a work by James Anderton, writing under the name of John Brereley, Priest, although his usage lacks the implication of tolerance of differing beliefs.